How Employers Should Prepare

 Normally, the experience modification factor should be

-no higher on the audit than on the original policy;
+no higher on the audit billing than on the original policy;

 ability of the insurance company to add more expensive